 We recently completed an assessment of H2S levels in healthy subjects.
-Participants were eligible to take part if they were aged 18-60 years, were not pregnant or breastfeeding, had no significant medical problems, did not take regular prescription medication, did not regularly use laxatives or promotility agents and agreed to adhere to all preparations required for the breath test.
+Participants were eligible to take part if they were aged 18-60 years, were not pregnant or breastfeeding, had no significant medical problems, did not take regular prescription medication, did not regularly use laxatives or promotility agents, and agreed to adhere to all preparations required for the breath test.

-Before the breath test, all participants were asked to adhere to a low fermentable diet in the 24 hours prior to the breath test and a 12 hour fast.
-Participants also must not have had any antibiotics in the 4 weeks prior to study enrolment, stopped any probiotics, laxatives, stool softeners, promotility agents, and not had a test that requires bowel cleansing prior (e.g. colonoscopy) for 1 week before the test.
+Before the breath test, all participants were asked to adhere to a low fermentable diet in the 24 hours prior to the breath test and a 12-hour fast.
+Participants also must not have had any antibiotics in the 4 weeks prior to study enrolment, stopped any probiotics, laxatives, stool softeners, or promotility agents, and not had a test that requires bowel cleansing prior (e.g. colonoscopy) for 1 week before the test.
 Participants were instructed to avoid eating, drinking, smoking, exercising, and sleeping during the test.

-Graphs for mean hydrogen, methane and hydrogen sulphide are shown below.
+Graphs for mean hydrogen, methane, and hydrogen sulphide are shown below.
 Whilst hydrogen and methane levels increased over the course of the study as the lactulose was fermented, hydrogen sulphide production decreased over the time course of the breath test, which is in agreement with findings from Birg et al 2019 and may be a feature of a healthy microbiome30.
 Hydrogen sulphide levels were consistently below 50ppb which allows us to establish the normal range that can be used in future clinical studies.

 1. Blachier, F., Beaumont, M. and Kim, E., 2019.
 Cysteine-derived hydrogen sulfide and gut health.
 Current Opinion in Clinical Nutrition & Metabolic Care, 22(1), pp.68-75.